 10 ideas for autumn time in Poznań

-Another year in a row Poznań International Fair invites you to the Smaki Regionów Fair.
-This is an event for everyone who is looking for regional food, organic produce and slow-style production.
+Again, Poznań International Fair invites you to the Smaki Regionów Fair.
+This is an event for everyone who is looking for regional food, organic products and slow-style production.

-The visitors will be able to taste original food prepared from old recipes.
+The visitors will be able to taste an original food prepared with old recipes.
 Among the exhibitors are producers of wine, breads, cheese, meat, cakes and other regional products from individual voivodships.
-Smaki Regionów will take place from 23rd to 26th of September 2017.
+In 2019 Smaki Regionów will take place from September 28th to 30th.

 fot.
 Smaki Regionów

-Poznan Zoo is open 365 days a year, each Saturday, Sunday and holidays.
-The Zoo has about two thousand animals of about 260 species, which are kept in semi-natural environments.
+Poznań Zoo is open 365 days a year, each Saturday, Sunday and holidays.
+The Zoo cares for about two thousand animals of about 260 species, which are kept in semi-natural environments.
 In 2009 a modern elephant house was opened.
-You can also visit the Old Zoo (Zwierzyniecka 19), based in the city centre.
+You can also visit the Old Zoo (Zwierzyniecka 19), located in the city centre.
 It is now a public park with attractions for the youngest visitors.
 Be sure to visit Poznan Zoo before the animals fall in winter sleep!

 fot.
 Marian Bątkiewicz

-The autumn weather may not be encouraging for walks outside.
+The autumn weather may not encourage to take a walk outdoor.
 But there is a place in Poznań, that is perfect for colder days!
 Poznań Palm House is the biggest in Poland and one of the biggest in Europe.
 It houses around 17 thousand species of plants from different climate zones.
 Poznań Palm House is definitely a place worth visiting during your weekend walk around the city.

-Poznan Beer Fair has been attracting crowds of people who want to learn about culture, history as well as the modern world of craft beer.
-During the Beer Fair, brewing enthusiasts and first-time beer lovers are having a great time.
-Every year you can go on a journey of flavors and colors of beer, brewed in dozens of breweries in Poland and in the world.
+Poznan Beer Fair has been attracting crowds that want to learn about culture and history as well as the modern world of craft beer.
+During the Beer Fair, brewing enthusiasts and first-time beer lovers have a great time.
+Every year you can go on a journey of flavors and colors of beer, brewed in dozens of breweries in Poland and the world.

 But the fair is not only beer, but first and foremost unusual people - home and professional brewers, bloggers and all those who just love good beer.
 It's an opportunity to talk, exchange experiences, or learn something new.

-This year the Poznań Beer Fair will take place from 16th to 18th of November.
+This year the Poznań Beer Fair will take place from November 15th to 16th.
 Learn more...

 fot.
 Piotr Dyba